LycheeOrg/LycheeOrg.github.io/docs/md/faq.md

 ### I have an error 404 and I'm using Nginx, what can I do?

 Verify that the rewrite rules of your server are correctly applied.
-See [here](upgrade.html#using-nginx).
+See the Nginx section of the [installation instructions](https://lycheeorg.github.io/docs/installation.html#web-server-configuration).

 ### I have an error 404 and I'm using php -S, what can I do?